Lemniscate-2525/30_Days_of_ML/Day07_SMS_Spam_Classification_NB/README.md

 ## Problem :

-Spam detection is a classical Natural Language Processing (NLP) problem where machine learning models automatically classify messages as spam or legitimate communication.
+Spam detection is a classical NLP problem where machine learning models automatically classify messages as spam or legitimate communication.

 In this project, we build an **end-to-end probabilistic text classification pipeline** using **Multinomial Naive Bayes** and compare it with **Bernoulli Naive Bayes and Logistic Regression.**